Skills

 STAFFER, the Rail sector’s Blueprint for Sectoral Cooperation on Skills

-Recognising the importance of education and training programmes, UNIFE and its members instigated the creation of STAFFER (Skill Training Alliance For the Future European Rail system), as a European Union-funded endeavour under ERASMUS+.
-The programme will support the rail sector’s skills overall strategy for the railway sector and develop concrete actions to address present and future competency by assessing instructional courses across Europe to help best adapt them to prepare rail employees at the technician, operations, production, corporate and engineering levels for the years to come.
+Recognising the importance of education and training programmes, UNIFE and its members initiated the establishment of STAFFER (Skill Training Alliance For the Future European Rail System) as a European Union-funded initiative under ERASMUS+.
+Concluded in October 2024, the programme supported the rail sector’s overall skills strategy and developed concrete actions to address current and future competencies by assessing training courses across Europe to optimally prepare rail employees at the technician, operations, production, corporate, and engineering levels for the years to come.

-A wider goal of the project is the further promotion of transnational mobility by addressing human resources conditions that limit its optimal operation.
-For example, partners are currently working to find solutions to a problem recently referenced by the Commission: an inability of staff on cross-border rail services to communicate with one another as they traverse Member States with different languages.
-The consortium also believes that it is crucial to develop mobility programmes that are concretely applied to achieve greater employability and careers opportunities.
-Finally, through STAFFER, we are working on a comprehensive strategy is to address rail vocational training accessibility disparities across the Member States.
+A broader objective of the project is to further promote transnational mobility by addressing the human resources conditions that restrict its optimal operation.
+For example, partners have been working to find solutions to a challenge recently highlighted by the Commission: the inability of staff on cross-border rail services to communicate with one another while traversing Member States with different languages.
+The consortium also believes it is essential to develop mobility programmes that are practically implemented to enhance employability and career opportunities.
+Finally, STAFFER partners have collaborated on a comprehensive strategy and policy recommendations to improve the attractiveness and accessibility of rail vocational training across Member States.

-UNIFE believes that, by addressing these points, the railway sector will be better prepared to deal with the skills needs of the future.
-To be successful, alignment between STAFFER’s outcomes and medium-/long-term skills policy is essential.
-Our association sees bolstering rail professionals’ competencies as a key element in the sector’s continued global leadership and have already begun advocating for follow-up initiatives under the Pact for Skills on behalf of the rail supply industry.
+UNIFE believes that addressing these points will better prepare the railway sector to meet future skill needs.
+For success, alignment between STAFFER’s outcomes and medium- to long-term skills policy is essential.
+Our association sees bolstering rail professionals’ competencies as a crucial element in the sector’s continued global leadership and has already begun advocating for follow-up initiatives on behalf of the rail supply industry.

 Going forward, the 2022 European Year of Youth – like the 2021 European Year of Rail – is a potentially impactful initiative to develop joint initiatives that improve the rail supply industry’s image and attract newcomers.
 UNIFE has been active on a number of initiatives, such as the European Commission’s Women in Transport Platform.
 Acknowledging the lopsided gender balance currently afflicting our industry, rail suppliers have been working to bring more women in our ranks as they currently only represent approximately 20% of the industry’s work force.